3 Physician Assistant Cover Letter Examples for 2023

 How can I connect with the company?

-Think of how you’d connect with people on a personal basis.
-You’d discuss things you have in common!
+Think of how you’d connect with people on a personal level, discussing things you have in common!
 Do the same with the company you’re applying to while maintaining the right angle at the back of your mind.
 “How does this alignment reinforce my excellence as a physician assistant?”

 What kind of tone should I write in?

 Refer to the job description again and the company website, too.
-Even their professional social media accounts are great places to get a feel for what their company culture is like!
+Even their professional social media accounts are great places to get a feel for the company culture!
 Demonstrate the attentiveness you show patients by reflecting on the organization’s writing style in your cover letter.

 Do I mention my enclosures?